drug manufacturing and antiviral development in canada happens at the li ka shing institute.

 GSK is working to get ahead of disease in over 80 markets and has facilitated the ongoing development of over 60 vaccines.
 It has four global research and development centres and is first in the Access to Medicine Index for people in low to middle income countries.
 Its research focuses on four main therapeutic areas: HIV, oncology, infectious diseases, and immunology.

 GSK has a longstanding relationship with the University dating back nearly 40 years.
-This partnership has had an enormous positive impact on health, jobs, and employment in the Edmonton region.
+This partnership has had an enormous positive impact on health, jobs, and employment in the Edmonton Region.
 The organization previously helped recruit the esteemed Dr. Michael Houghton who won a Nobel Prize in 2020 for discovering the Hepatitis C virus (HCV).
 This discovery in 1989 led to a new field of viral hepatitis research that helped improve blood safety and resulted in an HCV treatment where the infection is cured in virtually all patients.
 Houghton and his team’s findings ultimately led to drastically reduced transmission: by more than 80% by 1996.

-The Li Ka Shing Institute attracts top scientific talent from around the world to the Edmonton region and produces pivotal research year after year that continues to advance the region’s health and life sciences sector.
+The Li Ka Shing Institute attracts top scientific talent from around the world to the Edmonton Region and produces pivotal research year after year that continues to advance the Region’s health and life sciences sector.
 The Institute unites a consortium of over 50 world-renowned researchers to promote scientific advancements to further our understanding of infectious diseases and our immune responses to viruses and other pathogens.
 It collaborates with 68 international organizations in 23 counties.

 Current projects at the LKSIoV include: